• Skip to primary navigation

 How to Dye Pasta for Crafts

 Need colorful and vibrant pasta for crafting?
-We've got your covered!
-See how to dye pasta with these quick and simple steps!
-Your dyed pasta has never looked so bright and cheerful!
+We’ve got your covered!
+See how to dye pasta for crafts with these quick and simple steps!
+Your pasta crafts has never looked so bright and cheerful!

 👌Why We Love to Dye Pasta

-Simple and quick- Once your mix the pasta with the vinegar and food coloring, it should dry in 10-15 minutes!
+Simple and quick– Once you mix the pasta with the vinegar and food coloring, it should dry in 10-15 minutes!

 Works for any pasta- You can color just about any kind of pasta- make rainbow spaghetti, colored shells, bow ties, you name it!
 You can also dye small pastas or grains like orzo and rice.